 In evaluating transfer credits, the PAU Admissions Office will examine not only the unit hours but also the content of the course(s) being transferred to insure that they indeed meet the PAU admission requirements.
+Palo Alto University's undergraduate programs will accept transfer credit awarded for military training and courses taken in the armed services.
 Credit for AP examinations will be granted as well.